Teaching Guide:

 Are You a Person of Courage?

-(Take this self-evaluation and find out.)
+(Take this self-evaluation and decide for yourself.)

-True
+True False

-I stand up for what is right, even if I stand alone.
+I stand up for what is right even if I stand alone.

 I don't cave in to negative peer pressure.